 The Mother Lineage is oriented toward dedicated practitioners who wish to walk a spiritual path with guidance and support.
 It includes solitary retreats, group retreats and dedicated daily practice, but without a specific daily practice requirement.
 There are special webcasts and tele-teachings for those enrolled in the Magyu Program.
 The Magyu Program is a path of personal development and individuation, as well as a path of spiritual evolution leading to the stabilization of the recognition of the ground of being and its display.

+Before applying to the Magyu Program, we ask that you attend at least one in-person retreat (a weekend program or longer, at Tara Mandala or elsewhere) or an online program taught by Lama Tsultrim Allione or one of Tara Mandala’s Senior Teachers.
 After your entrance interview, acceptance and completion of the enrollment process, you will consult with your Kalyanamitra and begin to take the required courses and retreats, establish a daily practice, and accumulate the required meditation hours.
 You will set up a regular meeting time with your Kalyanamitra approximately once a month.
 Those who have completed Kapala Training Levels 1, 2 or 3 or other required retreats prior to entering the Magyu Program will not have to repeat them, but will need to document the practice hours required for each level.
 From Kapala Training Level 3 and higher, each Magyu student will also have personal interviews with Lama Tsultrim as part of the program.
 Both women and men are welcome to participate in the Magyu Program.

 A Mother Lineage practitioner should be prepared to commit to a daily practice, with occasional retreats and day-long sessions, as well as all the necessary group retreats.
 The path follows five levels of Kapala Training beginning with such practices as Feeding Your Demons® and Prajñaparamita, then going more deeply into the Nature of Mind practices taught by Machig Labdrön.
 It also includes other practices and retreats.
 Due to the fact that this is a fresh and evolving lineage there may be some additions and variations as time goes on.
 The Magyu Program (Mother Lineage) can be a complete path by itself or it is possible to combine it with the Gateway Program or some other practices such as the Dzinpa Rangdröl Ngöndro for those students with the time, inclination, and endorsement of their Kalyanamitra and Lama Tsultrim Allione.